 Celebrate in the classroom

 Others may choose to invite students for lunch in the class.
 This option is often used to reward positive student behavior in school.
 Games and activities are often part of this option, making it a fun activity.
-Students enjoy this option because they get to eat with their teacher and share a game or activity with other friends.
+Students enjoy this option because they eat with their teacher and share a game or activity with other friends.

 Share with others how you celebrate your student growth below!